(Effective February 2022)

 14.2 For the purposes of the Association and correspondence and the posting of notices the place of business shall be the place of business of the current holder of the office of Honorary Secretary.

 14.3 For the purposes of this Constitution, references to a year or twelve months when made in the context of the Annual General Meeting shall be taken to mean the period between two successive Annual General Meetings.

 14.4 All documentation relating to the Association shall be dealt with as the Committee shall decide in their absolute discretion.

 15.1 The Committee shall wind up the Association if:

-a. a resolution to wind up the Association is approved by at least two-thirds of the Members present at an Annual General Meeting or Special General Meeting;
+- a resolution to wind up the Association is approved by at least two-thirds of the Members (excluding Associate Members) present at an Annual General Meeting or Special General Meeting;

-b. the number of Members remains below ten between two successive Annual General Meetings unless the Committee shall in their absolute discretion decide otherwise;
+- the number of Members remains between two successive Annual General Meetings unless the Committee shall in their absolute discretion decide otherwise;